esignor/Chaos_SNP_classifier/README.md

 **Software configuration**:

 The code developed in “*Chaos_SNP_classifier*” is in Python programming language version 3.9.
-To compile the software correctly, installation of the following python libraries is required:
+1) To compile the software correctly, installation of the following python libraries is required:
 *pandas, matplotlib, scikit-learn, keras, and tensorflow*.

+2) Also required are the main python packages for scientific computing (*numpy*), modules for implementing container data types (*collections*), asynchronous function execution (*ProcessPoolExecutor*) and image module (*Pillow*)

-It is recommended to use in binary package manager such as conda, anconda or miniconda to create a system-level environment independent of the machine's operating system.
+3) It is recommended to use in binary package manager such as conda, anconda or miniconda to create a system-level environment independent of the machine's operating system.

 **The developed software contains:**